greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/DROP_RULE.html.md

 ## <a id="section4"></a>Parameters

 IF EXISTS
 :   Do not throw an error if the rule does not exist.
-A notice is issued in this case.
+Greenplum Database issues a notice in this case.

 name
 :   The name of the rule to remove.